Woman staring at herself in the mirror smiling

 • Snacks and lunch

-Intensive Outpatient Program
+Intensive Outpatient Program (IOP)

-While our IOP is a structured level of care, we focus on providing the same secure, enjoyable, and compassionate care found in our inpatient and PHP levels of care.
+While our IOP is a structured level of care, we provide the same secure, enjoyable, and compassionate care as our inpatient and PHP levels of care.
 However, we also include:

 • Focused Coping Skills